 here for my map of Istanbul Transport & Transfers.

-Istanbul has two airports and a new giant one abuilding.
-Until October 2018, Istanbul's (and Turkey's) major airport is Atatürk
+Istanbul has three airports at the moment, soon to be reduced to two.and a new giant one abuilding.
+Until the end of 2018, Istanbul's (and Turkey's) major airport is Atatürk

 International Airport (IST)

 km (14 miles) west of the city center,

 The new Istanbul Airport, northwest of the city on the Black Sea coast, opened at the end of October 2018, but until the end of 2018 it offers limited flights.
 More...

 30 km (19 miles) east of the Asian shore of the Bosphorus.

 Atatürk and Sabiha Gökçen airports are 60 km (37 miles) distant, or about 70 km (44 miles) by highway.
 The new Istanbul Airport is 83 km (52 miles) northwest of Sabiha Gökçen Airport, a drive of more than an hour in light traffic.